llfung/ODR-BINDy-MATLABApp/README.md

 ## Install instruction
 While this app does not require a MATLAB license or the full MATLAB software to run, it does require the [MATLAB RunTime](https://uk.mathworks.com/products/compiler/matlab-runtime.html).

-To install the app AND the MATLAB RunTime, simply download and run [MyAppInstaller_web.install](./MyAppInstaller_web.install) on your Linux machine.
+To install the app AND the MATLAB RunTime, simply download and run [MyAppInstaller_web.install](./MyAppInstaller_web.install) on your Linux machine, or [MyAppInstaller_web.exe](./MyAppInstaller_web.exe) for Windows.
 The interface will guide you through the process of installing MATLAB RunTime and the GUI application at the same time.
 When prompt with the install location, please specify a location of install.
 The default location requires administrative access.
+(For Windows user: you will have to install the RunTime in ProgramFile).

-## Run instruction
+## Run instruction (Linux)
 Once installed, run the app by calling
 ```
 sh run_ODR_BINDy_3D.sh <MATLAB_RUNTIME_FOLDER>